Daniel-Mietchen/open-science-prize/README.md

 You can signal your interest in finding collaborators by adding your relevant information to [this table](https://github.com/Daniel-Mietchen/open-science-prize/blob/master/collaboration.tsv).
 All of this is optional &mdash; to submit an entry for the prize, it is neither necessary nor sufficient to participate here.

 Submissions of entries for the prize have to be made through the Open Science Prize platform by February 29, 2016.
-To register an account there, go [here](https://www.openscienceprize.org/acc/r/).
+To do that, you will need to register an account [there](https://www.openscienceprize.org/acc/r/).